adamgiebl/bottle-bath/README.md

 <script src="/spa.js"></script>
 ```

-Modify your routes so that they include this code.
+Modify your GET routes for pages so that they include this code.
 You can pass any variables to the template as usual but you have to include `is_fetch`.

 ```python
 @get("/one")